hsiungc/face_detection_app/README.md

 Make sure an S3 bucket is already configured (in this case, the bucket is '251-bucket').
 The code running the image processor automatically sends the images for storage in the S3 bucket.

 An IAM role for access to S3 needs to be configured and mounted to the EC2 instance.
-The access key and secret key are hardcoded as environment variables into the image processor deployment YAML.
+The access key and secret key are called as environment variables into the image processor deployment YAML.
 This will allow the processor to push the decoded images into S3.
-For purposes of security, both are removed from the GitHub repository.
+For purposes of security, both keys are not included in the GitHub repository.

-The S3 bucket can be accessed here: https://s3.console.aws.amazon.com/s3/buckets/251-bucket
+The S3 bucket can be accessed here: ~~https://s3.console.aws.amazon.com/s3/buckets/251-bucket~~

 ## Running the Face Detection Application
 The app should run automatically once the camera container is deployed.
 Be ready to smile and include as many people as needed in the camera frame.

 ## Future Goals
-While this was quite the arduous process, there was much learning involved.
-In the future, I would look into the following as a self-project to make the undertaking more robust:
+There was much learning involved in building this application.
+In the future, I will look into the following for self-exploration:

 1. Smaller containers (i.e.; multistage builds)
 2. InitContainers and healthchecks in Kubernetes - currently, some of the containers will crashloop until the image finishes setting up.